microsoft/PowerToys/README.md

 ### February 2020 Update

-Our mantra for the 0.15 was infrastructure, stability and work toward getting a way to auto-update PowerToys.
+Our mantra for the 0.15 was infrastructure, quality, stability and work toward getting a way to auto-update PowerToys.
 While it took a bit longer to get here, we feel it was worth the extra time to fix bugs that really impacted your experience with PowerToys.

 Below are just a few of the bullet items from this release.

 - We shipped [v0.15][github-release-link]!
 - Make you aware there is a new version from within PowerToys
-- Removed requirement to 'run as admin'
+- Removed requirement to always 'run as admin'
 - Added almost 300 unit tests to increase stability and prevent regressions.
-- Resolved 90+ issues
+- Resolved almost 100 issues
 - Made .NET Framework parts of the source run faster with NGEN
-- Adjustments for how we store data locally
+- Improved for how we store data locally
 - Increased FancyZones compatibility with applications
 - Initial work for 4 new PowerToys added for 0.16!
 - Created the [v1.0 strategy](https://github.com/microsoft/PowerToys/wiki/Version-1.0-Strategy), the [launcher](https://github.com/microsoft/PowerToys/wiki/Launcher), the [keyboard manager](https://github.com/microsoft/PowerToys/wiki/Keyboard-Manager) specs
-- Work on cleaning up our issue backlog and labels.
+- Work on cleaning up our issue backlog and labels

 For 0.16, we have some fun things planned and hopefully will be able to ship pretty quickly.
 Here are the new utilities we'll enable: